2026 Federal Income Tax Brackets: Single, Married, Head of Household

 Standard deduction 2026. $8,050 more than single.
 Age 65+ adds $2,050.
 Blind adds $2,050.

-Head of household vs single filer brackets — 2026 comparison
+Head of household vs single filer brackets: 2026 comparison

 RateSingle taxable incomeHead of Household taxable incomeHoH advantage

-10%$0 – $11,925$0 – $17,000$5,075 more at 10%
+10%$0 to $11,925$0 to $17,000$5,075 more at 10%

-12%$11,926 – $48,475$17,001 – $64,850$16,375 more at 12%
+12%$11,926 to $48,475$17,001 to $64,850$16,375 more at 12%

-22%$48,476 – $103,350$64,851 – $103,350Same upper threshold
+22%$48,476 to $103,350$64,851 to $103,350Same upper threshold

 24%+Same as single above $103,350Same as single above $103,350Identical above 22%

 This is how the progressive tax system actually works on a $78,500 gross income for a single filer.
-Every bracket applies only to the income within that range — not to the entire salary.
+Every bracket applies only to the income within that range: not to the entire salary.

-Single filer — $78,500 gross salary, 2026
+Single filer: $78,500 gross salary, 2026

 Gross salary$78,500.00